MattisLind/Alfaskop3550InVHDL/README.md

 Later on when working with the 74181 and generating the testbench for it I quickly hit the limit of 100k size of a source file in edaplayground.com.
 I decided to set up my own build system.
 The [GHDL](http://ghdl.free.fr/) compiler was just what I needed.
 Together with make it is now possibile to do a simple make and have everything built.

+Unfortunately this didn't solve the problem with the 13 Mbyte testbench file.
+GHDL gave an "exec error".
+Most likely due to an out of memory condition.
+Perhaps splitting up the testbench into many smaller files would help.

 TODO:

  * Fix so that INTEL HEX files are converted to appropriate VHDL ROM-files by som kind of generator.
+ * The testbench generator has to split the file into many small files.
+For example 16 files.